romainjacquet/chirpstack-mongodb-integration/README.md

   * use a logging service like [winston](https://github.com/winstonjs/winston)
   * use a JSON config file to replace too many command line opions.
 Probable use of [config](https://www.npmjs.com/package/config)
   * add a support for tenant.
 The idea behind is to separate the storage of the different data in different database.
 To isolate data that can come from different users.
+  * add a TTL support for the observations collection
   * have a more complete support for events. `Join` and `Status`are interesting